Tyrrrz/Onova/Readme.md

 The updater will wait until all instances of the application have exited before applying an update, regardless of which instance launched it.

+## Etymology

+The name "Onova" comes from Ukrainian word for "update" (noun).

 ## Libraries used

 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json)